Mother: Son’s death on Florida ride could’ve been prevented

 Dodd and the boy’s father filed a lawsuit in state court in Orlando on Monday against the ride’s owner, manufacturer and landlord, claiming they were negligent and failed to provide a safe amusement ride.

 The lawsuit claims the defendants failed to warn Sampson, who was 6-foot-2-inches (188 centimeters) tall and weighed 380 pounds (172-kilograms), about the risks of someone of his size going on the ride.
-It also claims they did not provide an appropriate restraint system on the ride.
+It also claims they did not provide an appropriate restraint system.

+Michael Haggard, one of Dodd’s attorneys, held up a seatbelt strap that he said costs $22.
+While most free-fall rides have a shoulder harness and a seatbelt, the Orlando Free Fall ride had only an over-the-shoulder harness.
+Adding seatbelts to the ride’s 30 seats would have cost $660, the lawsuit said.

+“It’s disgusting,” Dodd said.
+“You wanted to save a dollar but you stripped me of my son.”

 Attorney Benjamin Crump, who is representing the teen’s family, said the defendants in the case “showed negligence in a multitude of ways.”